Thousands of migrants eligible for Rwanda scheme not reporting to Home Office | ITV News

 Meanwhile, Rishi Sunak rejected the idea of accepting the return of asylum seekers from Ireland amid concerns the policy was driving migrants across the border into the republic.

-The Prime Minister said he was “not interested” in a returns deal if the European Union did not allow the UK to send back asylum seekers who had crossed the English Channel from France.
+Speaking to ITV News on Monday, the prime minister said he was “not interested” in a returns deal if the European Union (EU) did not allow the UK to send back asylum seekers who had crossed the English Channel from France.

 The issue was discussed by the UK and Irish governments at high-level talks in London on Monday.